AIS Impact Award

 AIS Impact Award Committee

-Submissions can be made until until October 1 through the web form.
+Submissions can be made on the AIS website.